Skip to main content

 Built-in Field

-After selecting the default enterprise, LDAP configuration information will be automatically populated.
-After selecting the ObjectClass that stores users and user groups in LDAP, the attributes of that Class will be populated as available fields for selection.
+After selecting the default enterprise, the LDAP configuration information is loaded automatically.
+After selecting the ObjectClass used to store users and user groups in LDAP, the attributes of that class are provided as selectable fields.

-Note: If the required fields are not found in the selectable range, you need to determine which class the field is inherited from, and select that class to see the field.
+If a required field is not available in the selection list, determine which class it is inherited from and select that class to view the field.

-Configure data update settings.
-Users need to configure scheduling status, dataset update cycle, and task priority here.
-The specific configuration process is not expanded.
-For details, please refer to [Standard Database Connection Guide](../3-Database Data Integration/0-Database/1-Standard Database Connection Guide.md#22-data-connection-and-update-configuration).
+Configure the scheduling status, dataset update cycle, and task priority in this section.
+The detailed process is not expanded here.
+See Standard Database Connection Guide.

 4.png